Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ## 7. Trigger a build!
-- Trigger a new build travis build by committing and pushing a change to master/main branch.
+- Trigger a new build travis build by committing and pushing a change to master branch.
 Travis won't build on other branches.
 - Visit [travis](https://travis-ci.com/) and click this repository to view the process of terraform setting up our infrastructure via travis.
 - You can view the Job log and see any if there's any errors, what infrastructure changes are applied etc.
 <br />